Warts are pretty common and aren’t indicative of a serious health problem but they are a nuisance, sometimes painful and may cause embarrassment.

 - Milkweed: A Native American solution is to rub the milk from a milkweed plant into the area several times/day until it has been removed.

-Soaking daily in baths will soften them which will help them to respond to treatment.
-Can also help fight the virus and prevent infection.
-This is worthwhile doing before sloughing the skin with an emery board or pumice stone (notes on that below in the “Tips” area).
+Daily bath soaks will soften the mass which helps it respond to treatment.
+May also help fight the virus and prevent infection.
+This is worthwhile doing before sloughing the bump with an emery board or pumice stone (notes on that below in the “Tips” section).

-- Soak in a warm bath of baking soda and water.
+- Soak + warm bath w/ baking soda.

-- Soak in a hot bath of Epsom salt and water.
+- Soak + hot bath w/ Epsom salt.

-- Soak in very hot water until it becomes lukewarm (don’t have the water so hot it burns).
-Plain hot water is fine but some vinegar can also be added.
+- Soak + very hot bath until it becomes lukewarm (don’t have so hot it burns).
+Plain hot water is fine, some vinegar can also be added.

 Beef up the immunity system so your body can fight the virus internally.
-Here are a few suggestions:
+Here are several suggestions:

-- Cabbage: Eat a lot of fresh, raw cabbage.
+- Cabbage: Eat a lot of raw cabbage.

-- Garlic: Add fresh, chopped garlic to food whenever possible.
-Can also take garlic pills or capsules.
+- Garlic: Mince/chop a few cloves, add to food whenever possible.
+Alternative: Take garlic pills or capsules.

-- Limes: Squeeze fresh lime juice over food or add fresh lime juice to a glass of water and drink this twice/day.
+- Limes: Squeeze lime juice over food or add lime juice to a glass of water and drink this 2X.

 - Bananas: Good for potassium, eat one a day to fight the virus.

-- Onions: Top everything suitable with chopped fresh onion, preferably raw but cooked is fine too.
+- Onions: Top suitable edibles w/ chopped fresh onion, preferably raw but cooked is fine too.

-- Wheat Germ: Supplement diet with either wheat germ or wheat germ oil to boost daily Vitamin E intake.
+- Wheat Germ: Supplement diet w/ either wheat germ or wheat germ oil to boost daily Vitamin E intake.

-- Although it’s not recommended to cut or pick at one since that may cause bleeding, scarring or an infection, using a fresh emery board to gently scrub it before applying a treatment or right after a soak when the rough skin is softer is usually fine–just don’t overdo it.
-Throw the emery board out after each scraping and use a fresh one each time.
+- Although it’s not recommended to cut or pick at one since that may cause bleeding, scarring or an infection, using a fresh emery board to gently scrub it before applying a treatment (right after a soak when the rough skin is softer is also fine)–just don’t overdo it.
+Throw the emery board out after each scraping and use a fresh board each time.

 - Children are more susceptible to them since their immunity systems aren’t as strong as adults, be aware that their skin is more sensitive than ours.
-Carefully watch reactions so no burns appear (aspirin for example can be harsh on sensitive or young skin).
+Carefully watch reactions so no burns appear (aspirin for example can be harsh on sensitive/young skin).

-- Cover any cuts or scrapes on the body with a bandaid while you have a wart–those little openings are a perfect environment for the virus to settle in and encourage new growth.
+- Cover any cuts/scrapes on the body w/ a bandaid while you have a wart–those little openings are a perfect environment for the virus to settle in and encourage new growth.

 - Don’t scratch or pick at it, this will spread the virus.

-- Plantar Warts: These are usually found on the soles of feet.
-If you have one, make sure to wear socks at all times or keep it covered with a bandaid.
-If walking barefoot around the house, the rest of the family could pick it up as well as encourage more growth on your feet.
-When swimming, make sure to wear pool shoes so you don’t spread the virus to the rest of the public.
+- Plantar Warts: These are usually found on the soles of feet, make sure to wear socks at all times or keep covered with a dressing.
+If walking barefoot around the house, the rest of the family could pick it up as well as encourage more growth on feet.
+When swimming, make sure to wear pool shoes so virus isn’t spread to the rest of the public.

-- If something is working and it’s getting smaller but the surrounding area is getting irritated, try applying some olive oil or vaseline to the healthy area before applying treatment, this can help protect it from irritation.
+- If something is working and it’s getting smaller but the surrounding area is getting irritated, try applying some EVOO or vaseline to the healthy area before applying treatment, may help protect it from irritation.